Recent Twitter Posts

 Leveraging the Liberated Data

-Todd Park, CTO of HHS, gave an inspiring keynote at the Rock Health Book Camp yesterday that could turn the starkest pessimistic into an optimist about the future of healthcare in the US.
+Todd Park, CTO of HHS, gave an inspiring keynote at the Rock Health Boot Camp yesterday that could turn the starkest pessimistic into an optimist about the future of healthcare in the US.
 From what I know, Park always gives inspiring keynotes, but I want to use his message to connect the key themes I extracted from the Rock Health event (#hcbc) and Health Camp SF Bay (#hcsfbay) on Friday.

 My first observation: nearly every speaker referred to the plethora of new apps and technology companies in healthcare.
 We’re beginning to get inundated by new apps that often compete with dozens of similar apps to do nearly the same thing.